 Harold went on to win the Battle of Stamford Bridge, his brother paying with his life for his treason.
 Never again would a Scandinavian invasion seriously threaten the power of an English king.
 But at the moment of victory, Harold received these ominous words from a messenger: “William the Bastard has landed at Pevensey.”

-William had planned his invasion with machine like precision, yet at the last moment they were held up from departure by lack of winds.
+William had planned his invasion with machine-like precision, yet at the last moment, they were held up from departure by a lack of winds.
 For six weeks no wind blew on the French coast.
 William’s army bickered and became restless.
 The invasion plans were only held together by William’s promises of spoils for the victors.
 Finally, the bones of St. Edmund were hauled out again and brought to the shore with much ceremony.

 The next day the winds blew toward England and the great army landed unimpeded upon English soil.